RezVIKONG/Nmap-FE/README.md

 ---

-**This Zsh script has been created to do a 'Smart One-Click Scan' of a typical Windows-Linux-MacOS Target in less than 45 Minutes, you just need to enter the Target IP/CIDR/FQDN and you are ready to go..**
+**This Zsh script has been created to do a 'Smart One-Click Scan' of a typical Windows-Linux-MacOS Target in less than 45 Minutes, you just need to enter the Target IPv4/CIDR/FQDN and you are ready to go..**

 Features included:
-- Recursive Basic FW/IPS Evasion
+- Recursive *Basic* FW/IPS Evasion
 - Tuned Scan Timings
 - Smart Top TCP and UDP Destination Ports
 - Custom IP Payload Size